fedimint/fedimint.org/docs/GettingStarted/01-Why-Fedimint.md

 Most importantly, Fedimint is interoperable with the Lightning Network.
 Fedimint users can at any time move their funds into their own self custody lightning wallet.

-This allows Fedimint users to remain apart of the wider lightning network, making it possible to pay merchants, other users, or even move between Fedimints.
+This allows Fedimint users to remain a part of the wider lightning network, making it possible to pay merchants, other users, or even move between Fedimints.

 As such, a user who previously used a 3rd party custodian for convenience can retain that convenience whilst improving their privacy and control of their finances.